CCM Graduates are trained to bring excellence to everything they make and do.

 Being a great professional starts with being a great student, constantly watching, listening, and absorbing.
 David Fry has this skill down!
 During his time at CCM, David soaked in the experiences, knowledge, and relationships to set himself apart as a talented editor and story teller.

-After spending three and half years at CCM as an intern and a staff member, David was armed with big dreams and determination as he headed to his home town of Seattle.
+After spending three and a half years at CCM as an intern and a staff member, David was armed with big dreams and determination as he headed to his home town of Seattle.

 It didn’t take long for him to land a job with Seattle’s CW Channel 11.
 After just a few short months, David’s skill as a story teller became apparent, and he added the skills of Producing and Camera to his already formidable talents in the Graphics and Editing fields.
 He was tenacious and dedicated, and soon his consistent work garnered him two Emmys and two Emmy nominations.
 “It was a great feeling.
 I thought, ‘Wow, while I was at CCM, I dreamed of winning an Emmy, and now I have.
 That’s pretty good!’”